 We all know Google is the crowned king of search engines.
 Now Google is just more than a search engine — with Google now anyone could find anything, literally anything.
 But what if I say, with some advanced Google search tricks you can find the exact results more quickly and effortlessly.

 Now Google holds the solutions and references for almost any query around the world.
-And still, some people fail to get the perfect answer while some other retrieve that same information in a matter of seconds.
+And still, some people fail to get the perfect answer while some others retrieve that same information in a matter of seconds.
 And we think they are some tech pro that’s why they are getting quick and correct results.
 Instead, they know how to search in Google — they are better “Googlers”.
 They know how to use hidden Google search tricks to get precise information.

-With this Google tricks, anyone can search like a pro.
-These hacks will change the way you search, it will utilize the Google’s under the hood powerful tools to improve search results.
+With these Google tricks, anyone can search like a pro.
+These hacks will change the way you search, it will utilize Google’s under the hood powerful tools to improve search results.
 These tricks for Google Search will help you search smarter and find what you’re looking for easily and conveniently than ever before.

 Best Google Search tricks and hacks: